yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

         camPos = position w,
         camDir = angle w,
         camZoom = scale w }
+  -- objects for world w
+  -- is the list of one unique element
+  -- The element is an YObject
+  --   more precisely the XYFunc Function3D Box3D
+  --   where the Function3D is the type
+  --             Point -> Point -> Maybe (Point,Color)
+  --   and its value here is ((shape w) res)
-  objects w = [XYFunc ((shape  w) res) defbox]
+  --   and the Box3D value is defbox objects w = [XYFunc ((shape  w) res) defbox]
               where
                   res = resolution $ box w